-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Workington, D.C.
+20540

-- FORM 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 3 81, 2024 or ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the transition period od from to Commission File Number 1-36 117 (Exact Na inTEST Corporation ame of Registrant as Specified in n its Charter) Delaware (State or other jurisdiction of incorporation or organ nization) 22-2370659 (I.R.S.
-Employer Identification Number) (Address of 804 East Gate Drive, Suite 20 Mt.
-Laurel, New Jersey 0805 principal executive offices, incl 54 (Registrar (856) 505-8800 nt's Telephone Number, includin g Area Code) Securities re egistered pursuant to Section 1 2(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share INTT NYSE American Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period the requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted Regulation S-T ( $\S232.405$ of this chapter) during the precedity $\boxtimes$ No $\square$ Data File required to be submitted pursuant to Rule 405 of the period that the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large acceemerging growth company.
-See the definitions of "large acceements of the Exchange Act."
-Large accelerated filer □ erated filer 🗵 Non-accelerated filer $\square$ Emerging growth company $\square$ Smalle er reporting company If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant ise the extended transition period for complying with any new e Act. $\Box$ Indicate by check mark whether the registrant is a shell compared $\square$ No $\square$ pany (as defined in Rule 12b-2 of of the Exchange Act).
-Number of shares of Common Stock, \$0.01 par value, outsta anding as of the close of business s on May 1, 2024: 12,489,642
+Washington, D.C.
+20549 FORM 10-Q (Mark One) ☒ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2024 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 1-36117 inTEST Corporation (Exact Name of Registrant as Specified in its Charter) 22-2370659 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 804 East Gate Drive, Suite 200 Mt.
+Laurel, New Jersey 08054 (Address of principal executive offices, including zip code) (856) 505-8800 (Registrant's Telephone Number, including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share NYSE American INTT Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □

+Number of shares of Common Stock, \$0.01 par value, outstanding as of the close of business on July 31, 2024: 12,516,280